kgish/viriciti-assignment-export/README.md

 ## Prerequisites

-You will have to have knowledge of the following and have the relevant items installed.
+You should have some knowledge of the following and have the relevant items installed.

 * Git
 * Docker